tsooryakie/skyglow-fft/README.md

-## Skyglow FFT - Fast Fourier Transform based pipeline for calculation of skyglow extent
+## Skyglow FFT - Fast Fourier Transform based pipeline for calculation of skyglow extent from VIIRS-DNB imagery

 This Python script calculates **horizontal** skyglow from VIIRS-DNB images via a simple convolution using a Fast Fourier Transform (FFT), as opposed to usual, inefficient pixel-by-pixel methods.